-Why You Need to Prioritize HIPAA Compliance For Your Modern Data Infrastructure
+Why Patient Care Providers Need to Prioritize A HIPAA Compliant Infrastructure

 If you handle customer health data in any capacity, your data infrastructure needs to be HIPAA compliant now — end of story.
 HIPAA compliance means obeying the many rules and criteria established by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) that dictate how businesses should handle patients’ protected health information or PHI.
 HIPAA compliance is important; in a survey of 140 healthcare leaders, just under 90% cited data security as an “Extremely” or “Very important” IT priority.